enbytedev/LovergirlConfessions/README.md

-# TS-Express-Boilerplate
+# Confessions of a Lovergirl
-This is my boilerplate repository for a TypeScript Express application.
+This is the promotional website for Rachel Bochner's Lovergirl EP.